k2view-academy/K2View-Academy/updates/product_update_20260305.md

   * **Advanced Catalog Management**: The Catalog now supports reverting to previous versions and deleting specific data platforms to clean up metadata.
   * **Granular Artifact Building**: You can now build artifacts for a single data platform or the entire Catalog, featuring a real-time progress bar with estimated completion time.
   * **Improved Discovery Monitoring**: The discovery monitor has been redesigned with vertical step details and automated expansion of error and warning sections for better visibility.
-* **NoSQL Query Builder**: Web Studio now includes a Query Builder for NoSQL interfaces, allowing for seamless querying of non-relational data sources.
+* **NoSQL Query Builder** for NoSQL interfaces is now included in the Web Studio, allowing for seamless querying of non-relational data sources.
 * **Akeyless Secrets Management**: Security has been expanded to include support for Akeyless Secrets Management.
 * Fabric now supports parallel processing for Entity transfers to and from **Amazon S3** and **Microsoft Azure**, which significantly reduces the large entities’ transfer times.
 * **High-Performance PostgreSQL Loading**: A new Broadway actor, **PgCopy**, enables high-speed bulk data inserts into PostgreSQL databases using the native COPY command.